falent/Alexa_universal_skill_template_flask_ask_python/README.md

 (it can happens that you wish to add more modules to your skill.
 In that case you just need to restart your container)

+Now your docker container is ready to work.
+Just copy the ngrok address from a console!

 You can add to your stack also any database f.e